 That’s how you can fix the “screenshot not working” problem for some Apps.

 If the Google Assistant method isn’t working for you.
 Then, you can try a Screenshot App for Android.
 There are many Android apps available on the Play Store to take a screenshot.
 Even, some Apps allows us to take scrolling screenshot on any Android device.
 Though, almost all Apps were able to take a screenshot in Chrome Incognito mode.
 I tried screenshot Apps on banking Apps.
 But, a black screen appeared, due to flag security.

-2. Open App, Allow storage permission, tap on “Start Now”.
+2. Open the App, Allow storage permission, and tap on “Start Now”.

 3. The home page of the Screenshot Easy App will get open.
 Tap on “Start Capture” and then “Start Now”.

-Enable “Allow display over other Apps” option to give the App permission to take a screenshot.
+Enable the “Allow display over other Apps” option to give the App permission to take a screenshot.